Revised order of sections and link to the Child Abuse Linked to Faith or Belief: National Action Plan was added.

 - a child reporting that they are or have been accused of being ‘evil’, and/or that they are having the ‘devil beaten out of them’.

 All agencies should be alert to the indicators above and should be able to identify children at risk of this type of abuse and intervene to prevent it.

-Abuse linked to a belief in spirit possession can be hard for professionals to accept and it may be difficult to understand what they are likely to be dealing with; it can often take a number of visits to recognise such abuse.
 In cases of suspected abuse linked to a belief in spirit possession it may be particularly useful to consider the following questions:

 - What are the beliefs of the family?